May 25th, 2018

 A big part of Flipboard is sharing content you find interesting.
 That’s why your Flipboard profile, the people and sources you follow or that follow you, the magazines you create, the comments you post and the content you flip are all public.

 Aside from that, we use your information to keep Flipboard running, better understand how you use our service, customize your experience (including the content, marketing materials, and advertisements you see), prevent abuse and improve Flipboard.
-Flipboard may also work with advertising partners to serve you third-party advertisements, including interest-based advertisements.
-For more information about our advertising partners’ practices, please visit Datalogix and Oracle.
+Flipboard may also work with advertising partners to serve you third-party advertisements, including interest-based advertisements, on Flipboard and on other services.
+For more information about our advertising partners’ practices, please visit Datalogixand Oracle.
 You can learn more about interested-based advertising, including how to opt out of third-party partners’ advertising you see on Flipboard and on other services, by visiting http://www.aboutads.info/choices/ and http://www.aboutads.info/appchoices.
-For users in the EU/EAA, you can visit http://www.youronlinechoices.eu/.
-If you opt out, you’ll still see ads, but they won’t be tailored using information like your interests, visits to other services, or demographics.
+Users in European countries can visit http://www.youronlinechoices.eu/for more information on these topics.
+If you opt out using any of these methods, you’ll still see ads, but they won’t be tailored using information like your interests, visits to other services, or demographics.
 Alternatively, you can opt out by discontinuing your use of Flipboard.

 We share your personally identifiable information only under these circumstances: